Akshat2711/cartmart/README.md

 Auction System: Engage in real-time auctions for various products.
 User-Friendly Interface: Simple, clean, and intuitive design for easy navigation.
 Website Link
-Visit the live website: CartMart
+Visit the live website: cartmart1.netlify.app

 Screenshots
 Here are some snapshots of the website: